DateTime.strftime('%Z') output is incorrect format

 iso8601 is a human readable format.

-#6 Updated by Jeremy Bush almost 3 years ago
+#6 Updated by Jeremy Bush about 3 years ago

 If this is expected functionality, then perhaps the documentation should be changed.
 It clearly says

 %Z - Time zone abbreviation name.
 This in my eyes (and about 10 other ruby developers I asked before i filed this) means UTC, CST, etc.